bogdantkach/Java-Studies/README.md

-# Java-Studies based on material learned at Faculty of Information Technology (Kyiv, Ukraine)
+# Java-Studies based on material learnt at Faculty of Information Technology (Kyiv, Ukraine)
-Includes 8 practical tasks, devided by specific folders.
+Includes practical tasks, devided by specific folders.